 About this image

-California born and raised, lightning was more of an abstract concept for most of my life—something to read about, and see (poorly rendered) in movies, but rarely viewed in person.
+As a lifelong Californian, lightning was just something to read about, and maybe see in movies, but rarely viewed in person.
 And photographing it?
 Out of the question.

 The image I’m sharing today came on that workshop’s penultimate evening, and came the day after a similarly spectacular lightning show at Cape Royal (I blogged about it two weeks ago).
 At Cape Royal I commented that this was one of the top five lightning shoots I’ve ever had.
 Little did I know…